 Creative Brief: The concept behind the logo is to design a unique and clever neo-classic emblem with a slogan that becomes the new brand identity of Saint Demetrios Greek Language School.

 Objective: Represent academia.
-The 7 Crosses in the shield which represents the dedication to Jesus Christ as the center of everything that we do.
-The number it is said that the invisible eremites are 7 or 12 in total and do not wear clothes in Mount Athos Greece according to Saint Paisios.
-They make themselves visible to a few chosen ones and have no need for water or food.
-Their mission is continuous prayer in favor of all the world.
-When one of the group dies then a someone, usually a local monk is chosen to replace the deceased eremite and receives a calling to find them and join them.
+The crosses represent our commitment to our Greek Orthodox Faith.
 The Shield symbolizes steadfast principles, commitment, loyalty and protection, which are afforded us by taking up the spiritual “Shield of Faith” in Christ.
-A Greek language school that is subsidiary of the Saint Demetrios Greek Orthodox Church of Upper Darby, Pennsylvania and has 75 years of teaching experience and a 222-hour program in 9-month period unlike any other program in the area.
+A Greek language school that is subsidiary of the Saint Demetrios Greek Orthodox Church of Upper Darby, Pennsylvania and has 75 years of teaching experience and a 3 hour program twice per week in 9-month period unlike any other program in the area.

 Tone of voice: Book for knowledge universally across the different times and cultures, Globe for hybrid education with internet support.
 The Columns represent the Minoan civilization with their unique art and architecture, and the spread of their ideas through contact with other cultures across the Aegean, the Minoans made a significant contribution to the development of Western European civilization as it is known today.
 The Double-Headed Eagle is the most recognizable symbol of Orthodoxy today (other than the cross) and was the official state symbol of the late Byzantine Empire, symbolizing the unity between the Byzantine Orthodox Church and State.
 The Greek Gold Olive Wreath, symbolizes the wreath made from wild olive branches, also known as kotinos, was the prize for the winner at the ancient Olympic Games.
 According to Pausanias, the sacred olive tree at Olympia, from which the champion’s wreaths were made, came from the land of the Hyporboreans.
 It was brought to Olympia by Herakles and planted near the temple dedicated to his father, Zeus, in his honor.
 Legend says that it was Iphitos who first used a crown of wild olive leaves from sacred tree, called the kallistephanos, to crown victors at the Olympic games.
 We also see the Gold olive branch idea in the Upper Darby Greek Festival logo as well.